AlexisDelahaye7/youtube-remote-for-home-server/README.md

 1. Install Docker on you **media server** follwing the instructions [here](https://docs.docker.com/engine/install/).

-2. Copy the content of the folder *app/config/docker/server* and the *SSH public key* to the desired directory from your local machine to the **media server**.
+2. Copy the content of the folder *app/config/docker/server* and the *app/config/.private/ssh_key.pub* to the desired directory from your local machine to the **media server**.

 ```bash
 scp app/config/docker/server/* user@server_ip:~/path/to/your/directory